nexiouscaliver/Prism-DB/prism-framework/agent-ui/CONTRIBUTING.md

-# Contributing to Agent UI
+# Contributing to PrismDB Agent UI

 Contributions are welcome!
 Please feel free to submit a Pull Request or raise an issue.